rajpal-virk/mlh-material/docs/My Learning Hub/Mathematics/Grade 6/percent/percent.md

-# **Percent**

- - Percent means "per 100" or "out of 100"
- - Percent symbol is %.
- - It is used to express the relationship of a number to the whole (100%).
- - Example
-    - If you get 80 marks out of a total of 100 marks test, then you can say that you have obtained 80% (80 out of 100) marks.

----

 ## **Pre-requisites**

-- It is good to revise following topics (if already covered) before starting this topic -
+- It is good to review following topics (if already covered) before starting this topic -
     - Fractions
     - Decimal numbers
     - Order of operations (BBODMAS) (especially O = OF, which means multiplication)